artorias-66/blog-platform/README.md

 ## Live Demo

-The project is deployed on Render and can be viewed here: [https://blog-platform-7aip.onrender.com/](https://blog-platform-7aip.onrender.com/)
+The project is deployed on Vercel and can be viewed here: [https://blog-platform-murex.vercel.app/](https://blog-platform-murex.vercel.app/)

 ## Features